cloudmesh-community/fa18-523-60/project-report/report.md

 in his report, [@www-bigbee] takes a step further and compares the MongoDB performance to other databases such as CouchDB and Apache Spark.
-He concludes that MongoDB performs well on the cloud with ultr-low latency which makes it a great choice for applications with flexible schema requirements [@www-bigbee].
+He concludes that MongoDB performs well on the cloud with ultra-low latency which makes it a great choice for applications with flexible schema requirements [@www-bigbee].

 The article written by [@www-sverchkov], presents NoSQL database benchmarking with the use of the Yahoo Cloud Benchmark (YCSB) and Amazon Web Services with an installed Linux operating system [@www-sverchkov].
-The purpose of his article is to help developers choose the right NoSQL database for their application.
-He tested Cassandra 2.0, MongoDB 2.4.6, HBASE 0.92 and concluded that developers need to evaluate different solutions in their search, and test their performance since perfect solutions do not exist [@www-sverchkov].
+The purpose of his article is to help developers choose the right database for their application.
+He tested Cassandra 2.0, MongoDB 2.4.6, HBASE 0.92 and concluded that developers need to evaluate different solutions in their search, and test their performance first prior to making any decisions [@www-sverchkov].
-According to him, all databases are good in some way, but may perform differently in different scenarios hence, it is important to chose them based on the most needed properties and project requirements [@www-sverchkov].
+According to him, all databases are good in some way, but may perform differently in different scenarios, hence, it is important to chose them based on the most needed properties and project requirements [@www-sverchkov].
 The similarity between this project and our project is the use of the Amazon Web Services as a benchmarking tool for MongoDB.